temporalio/sdk-ruby/README.md

 * [Ruby Samples](https://github.com/temporalio/samples-ruby)
 * [API Documentation](https://ruby.temporal.io)

+**NOTE: This README is for the current branch and not necessarily what's released on RubyGems.**

 ⚠️ UNDER ACTIVE DEVELOPMENT

 This SDK is under active development and has not released a stable version yet.
 APIs may change in incompatible ways until the SDK is marked stable.

-**NOTE: This README is for the current branch and not necessarily what's released on RubyGems.**
+During this time, we are requesting any/all feedback from early adopters.
+We welcome all forms of suggestions or opinions.
+Please communicate with us on [Slack](https://t.mp/slack) in the `#ruby-sdk` channel or via email at `sdk@temporal.io`.

 ---